James Stone (Clach Liath)

 And a book by Ted Fairhurst covers not only the Volcanic Seven Summits but also the Seven Summits and motivation – see here – Dare to Reach L’Aventure d’une Vie which I reviewed here.

-My last blog about V7S completers as at February 2023 is here.
+My latest blog about Sidley ascents as at January 2024 is here.
 I set out the updated table of completers below.

 Note that in placing names in my list of completers I take claims on trust.
 Where climbers complete on the same day they appear in my list in alphabetical order by surname even though arrival at the summit (or, indeed, return to the start point of the climb) may not reflect that order.
 The one exception that I make is that in my Sidley list I put the name(s) of the guide(s) first before the clients.